orion-project/rezonator2/help/elements.rst

 Elements are construction blocks of any schema in reZonator.

 The element can describe a general optical component such as a :doc:`mirror <matrix/ElemCurveMirror>` or :doc:`crystal <matrix/ElemBrewsterCrystal>`.
-Additionally, the element can express some physical but non-material entity - a :doc:`distance <matrix/ElemEmptyRange>` between optical components, for example.
-Finally, the element can also be some helper virtual object - :doc:`point <matrix/ElemPoint>`, for example.
+Additionally, it can express some physical but non-material entity - a :doc:`distance <matrix/ElemEmptyRange>` between optical components, for example.
+Finally, it can also serve as some virtual helper object - :doc:`point <matrix/ElemPoint>`, for example.

-reZonator supports a number of standard elements.
-They all are contained in the :doc:`catalog` and can be put into a schema from it.
+reZonator supports a set of standard elements organized in a :doc:`catalog`.

 The application utilizes conventional ABCD-matrix approach (by Kogelnik and Li) to compute the propagation of paraxial Gaussian beams through an element.
-In calculations each element is represented by its :doc:`ray matrix <elem_matrs>`.
+In calculations, each element represented by its :doc:`ray matrix <elem_matrs>`.

-You have not to assign matrices for element manually.
-Instead, you have to provide values for some typical element parameters - a focal length for a lens, thickness and refractive index for a crystal and so on.
-And the software will automatically compute element matrices based on these parameters' values.
+You don't have to assign matrices for elements manually.
+Instead, you can provide values for some typical element parameters - a focal length of a lens, thickness and refractive index for a crystal, and so on.
+The software will automatically compute element matrices based on these parameter values.

 .. toctree::
    :maxdepth: 1